themandalore/Photocoin/README.md

     truffle develop
     migrate
 ```
-  * Create Pet
+  * Upload Photo
 ```
-    createPet("Aardvark","28008","0x0d7EFfEFdB084DfEB1621348c8C70cc4e871Eba4");
+    uploadPhoto(0x38d09,"Aardvarks","Dave Tera",10);
 ```
-  * Get Pet Info using its ID
+  * Get Photo Info using its ID
 ```
-    getPet(1);
+    getPhoto(1);
 ```
-  * Get the number of Pets owned by a specific address.
+  * Get the number of Photos owned by a specific address.
 ```
     balanceOf("0x0d7EFfEFdB084DfEB1621348c8C70cc4e871Eba4");
 ```
-  * Get the total number of Pets currently in existence.
+  * Get the total number of Photographs uploaded.
 ```
     totalSupply();
 ```
-  * Transfers a Pet to another address
+  * Transfers the ownership of a photo from one address to another address
 ```
     transferFrom("0x0d7EFfEFdB084DfEB1621348c8C70cc4e871Eba4", "0x0d7EFfEFdB084DfEB1621348c8C70cc4e871Eba5",1);
     //Assuming you own the token and are either the first (_from) address or approved to do so.
 ```
-  * Get TokenID of pets owned by owner
+  * Get TokenID of photos owned by owner
 ```
     tokensOf("0x0d7EFfEFdB084DfEB1621348c8C70cc4e871Eba4");
 ```
-  * Get detail info of pets from tokenID
+  * Get detail info of photos from tokenID
 ```
-    getPet(1);
+    getPhoto(1);
 ```

-## The CP Token MarketPlace
+## The PC Token MarketPlace

 ### Structure
   * General

-There are three that have inherit relationships leading to the CP Token Marketplace Contract
+There are three that have inherit relationships leading to the PC Token Marketplace Contract

-SafeMath -> PetCore -> PetMarket
+SafeMath -> PhotoCore -> PhotoMarket

   * Orderbook Structure

-The orderbook for pets is a simple array
+The orderbook for photos is a simple array

     uint[] public forSale; //array of tokenId's for sale